alotaiba/SiriProxy-Asiri/README.md

 1. SiriProxy duh! ([installation page](https://github.com/plamoni/SiriProxy))
 1. Copy the contents of `config-info.yml` into your `~/.siriproxy/config.yml`
 1. Make your modification to the language
+1. Copy the folder `languages` into your `~/.siriproxy` folder, so the result will be `~/.siriproxy/languages`
+1. Add as many languages as you want inside the folder, with your implementation of each language.
+Remember, only one language can be loaded at one time.
+If you need to change the language, you need to restart SiriProxy
 1. Issue `rvmsudo siriproxy update` inside your SiriProxy directory
 1. Restart SiriProxy